-- SAS Mini courses: Contact a dean in B100 to add one of these courses before the start of the class.
+- SAS Mini courses: Contact B100 to add one of these courses before the start of the class.
 Once the course begins, it can be dropped only WITH a W, and up until the 3rd week of the class.

 Some things to consider: